calliope-project/calliope/doc/user/advanced_constraints.rst

    * - ``demand_share_per_timestep_equals``
      - carriers
      - Share of carrier demand met from a set of technologies across a set of locations, in each individual timestep.
+   * - ``demand_share_per_timestep_decision``
+     - carriers
+     - Turns the per-timestep share of carrier demand met from a set of technologies across a set of locations into a model decision variable.
    * - ``supply_share_min``
      - carriers
      - Minimum share of carrier production met from a set of technologies across a set of locations, on average over the entire model period.